godotengine/godot-docs/classes/class_node.rst

 |void| **_physics_process**\ (\ delta\: :ref:`float<class_float>`\ ) |virtual| :ref:`🔗<class_Node_private_method__physics_process>`

 Called during the physics processing step of the main loop.
-Physics processing means that the frame rate is synced to the physics, i.e. the ``delta`` variable should be constant. ``delta`` is in seconds.
+Physics processing means that the frame rate is synced to the physics, i.e. the ``delta`` parameter will *generally* be constant (see exceptions below). ``delta`` is in seconds.

 It is only called if physics processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_physics_process<class_Node_method_set_physics_process>`.